 The advent of pre-hospital emergency medical services has created a demand for professionally trained, highly qualified health care workers to deliver the specialized care necessary for the concept to succeed.
 Moraine Valley's emergency medical services program is for individuals who want to go into the public or private sector as emergency medical technicians.
-It can also be an alternative career path for those presently in the fire science field.
-The purpose of EMS 101 and the paramedic programs are to prepare students to fill this vital role and meet the requirements of the Illinois Department of Public Health (IDPH) for licensure.
+It also can be an alternative career path for those presently in the fire science field.
+The purpose of the EMS-101 course and the paramedic programs are to prepare students to fill this vital role and meet the requirements of the Illinois Department of Public Health (IDPH) for licensure.

 Emergency Medical Technician (EMS-101)